Our Story

 Welcome to Wagtail Retreat

 Set within 20 acres of rolling Worcestershire countryside, Wagtail Retreat has been an integral part of James Deakin’s life since he was a child.
-Since moving in, over 25 years ago, he and his wife have transformed the property, so that it is now a working, sustainable vineyard set within beautiful, landscaped grounds with stunning views of the Malvern Hills and lake.
+Since moving in, over 25 years ago, he and his wife have transformed the property so that it is now a working, sustainable vineyard set within beautiful, landscaped grounds with stunning views of the Malvern Hills and lake.

 James moved into Wagtail Retreat 25 years ago and used the property as his base, whilst working in his family’s business and looking after his grandmother.
 His wife Chloe joined him and they now live on the property with their daughter and working cocker spaniel, Bertie.
 Together they planted the vineyard, landscaped the grounds and built the lake.
 Three years ago, they decided to leave the commuter lifestyle behind and enjoy the views, countryside and slower pace of life by making Wagtail Retreat their main business.